Information and Computer Sciences (ICS)

-ICS 461 Artificial Intelligence I (3) Survey of artificial intelligence: natural language processing, vision and robotics, expert systems.
+ICS 461 Artificial Intelligence (3) Survey of artificial intelligence: natural language processing, vision and robotics, expert systems.
 Emphasis on fundamental concepts: search, planning, and problem solving, logic, knowledge representation.
-Pre: 311.

-ICS 463 Human Computer Interaction I (3) Application of concepts and methodologies of human factors, psychology and software engineering to address ergonomic, cognitive, and social factors in the design and evaluation of human-computer systems.
 Pre: 311 or consent.

+ICS 464 Human Computer Interaction I (3) Application of concepts and methodologies of human factors, psychology and software engineering to address ergonomic, cognitive, and social factors in the design and evaluation of human-computer systems.
+Pre: two ICS 300-level courses or consent.

 ICS 465 Introduction to Hypermedia (3) Basic issues of interactive access to information in various formats on computers.
 Available hardware and software: editing, integration, programming.
 Implementation of a sample information system.
 Pre: 311.

-ICS 466 Design for Mobile Devices (3) Lecture course introducing design issues, programming languages, operating systems and mark-up languages for internet-enabled mobile devices, such as cell phones and PDAs.
+ICS 466 Design for Mobile Devices (3) Lecture introducing design issues, programming languages, operating systems and mark-up languages for internet-enabled mobile devices, such as cell phones and PDAs.
 A-F or Audit.
-Pre: 311 or consent.
-Spring only.
+Pre: 314 or consent.
+(Spring only)